swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

     }
 ```

 Ok so we have basic functionality, now it's time to look where it's really interesting.
-We would like to have 2 images at the bottom of the main image, and display next images.
+We would like to have 2 images at the bottom of the main image and display the next images.
 To imagine that look at this example

 ```javascript
 const images = ['a','b','c',]